J. D. Tippit

 J. D. Tippit (Note: Some sources give "J. D." as standing for "Jefferson Davis", but it does not; the initials alone are his given name.)
-(September 18, 1924 – November 22, 1963) was an American World War II U.S. Army veteran and Bronze Star recipient, who was a police officer with the Dallas Police Department for 11 years.
-About 45 minutes after the assassination of U.S. president John F. Kennedy on November 22, 1963, Tippit was shot and killed in a residential neighborhood in the Oak Cliff section of Dallas, Texas, by Lee Harvey Oswald.
-Oswald was initially arrested for the murder of Tippit and was subsequently charged with killing Kennedy.
-Oswald was murdered by Jack Ruby, a Dallas nightclub owner, two days later.
+(September 18, 1924 – November 22, 1963) was an American World War II U.S. Army veteran and Bronze Star Medal recipient, who was a police officer with the Dallas Police Department from 1952 to 1963.
+On Friday November 22, 1963, less than an hour after the assassination of president John F. Kennedy, Tippit was shot and killed in a residential neighborhood in the Oak Cliff section of Dallas, Texas.
+Lee Harvey Oswald was initially arrested for the murder of Tippit and was subsequently charged with killing Kennedy, but he was murdered by Jack Ruby, a Dallas nightclub owner, two days later, before he could be tried.
+In 1964, the Warren Commission concluded that Tippit was killed by Oswald acting alone, though Tippit's murder has spawned alternative scenarios from Kennedy assassination conspiracy theorists.

 Early life

 J. D. Tippit was born near the town of Annona, Texas, in Red River County.
 He was the eldest of seven children to Edgar Lee Tippit (1902–2006) and Lizzie Mae "May Bug" Rush (1905–1990).
-The Tippit and Burns families were of English ancestry, their ancestors having immigrated to Virginia from England by 1635.
+The Tippit and Burns families were mostly of English ancestry, their ancestors having immigrated to Virginia from England by 1635.
 It is sometimes reported that J. D. stood for "Jefferson Davis", but the letters did not stand for anything.

 Tippit attended public schools through the tenth grade and was raised as a Baptist, a faith he practiced for the rest of his life.
 In the fall of 1939, when he was 15 years old, his family moved to Baker Lane, a stretch of dirt road six miles southwest from Clarksville, Texas.

 Military service

 He served in World War II, entering the United States Army on July 21, 1944.
 He volunteered for the paratroopers, part of the newly-formed airborne forces.
 After finishing his training, he was sent to Europe, in January 1945, and was assigned to the 513th Parachute Infantry Regiment (513th PIR), part of the 17th Airborne Division, which had recently fought in the Battle of the Bulge and suffered heavy casualties.
-He saw combat in Operation Varsity, the airborne crossing of the Rhine River in March 1945, earning a Bronze Star, and remained on active duty until June 20, 1946.
+He saw combat in Operation Varsity, the airborne crossing of the Rhine River in March 1945, earning a Bronze Star Medal, and remained on active duty until June 20, 1946.